 At Michigan, my interest in school continued to wane, but I still managed to survive a gauntlet of math, science and physics classes and get my diploma.
 When I graduated and found a post-bacc research job at Harvard Medical School, my friends and family said that I was lucky.
 A strong feeling of unease continued to grow in my gut, but with so much positive external reinforcement, I took the job.

 At Harvard, my interest in my work reached an all time low.
 Eventually I quit the job, and in doing so, waved goodbye to any notions of going to a top tier medical school.

 What happened next?

 Thereafter, my career took a 180 degree turn (or perhaps 540 or 900).
-I spent nights and weekends selling internet marketing services online as a freelance SEO and took a job at an internet marketing agency in Chicago.
+I spent nights and weekends selling internet marketing services online as a freelance SEO and took a job at a referral marketing software company.
 Most of my friends, family, and professional colleagues thought I was insane.

 How did things turn out?

 A year later, I quit that job too and now work for myself.
 My time is spent traveling, seeing and experiencing the world (I write this from the island town of Bol, Croatia), and connecting with other badass entrepreneurs.